saecki/crates.nvim/README.md

 ## TODO
 - possibly port to teal?
-- completion source for nivm-cmp
+- Enter to insert version in popup
-- update current line to candidate
+- Update current line to displayed candidate